fsjavier/loketable/README.md

 The selected fonts are Montserrat for titles and Lato for the body.
 This pair combines style and simplicity, providing a harmonious and balanced look.

 ## Features

+All features have been prioritized and developed in response to the needs outlined in the user stories during the planning stage.

 ### Existing Features